code-for-coffee/win10-ubuntu-bash-node-mongo-mysql-env/README.md

+---
+layout: post
-# Install Ubuntu Bash, Node, Mongodb, and MySQL on Windows 10
+title: Install Ubuntu Bash, Node, Mongodb, and MySQL on Windows 10
+date: 2016-12-13
+tags: windows10,bash,ubuntu,install,node,mysql,mongodb,linux
+---

 This is a setup guide use Ubuntu Bash on Windows and Linux binaries for applications (versus native Windows applications).
 This guide has been tested on 64-bit Windows on Windows 10.
 We're going to use the _apt_ package manager to install a few tools.
 You might remember using `brew` to do this in Mac OS X earlier during the cohort.
 Because each environment and application is different, we have provided a few scripts in this repository to help make life easier.
 Everyone will need to follow steps one; however, steps two, three, and four may be used as needed.

 > **Requirements**: Your computer must be running Windows 10 and have a 64-bit processor.
 The Ubuntu Bash is not available on any prior versions of Windows.

+After completing this installation, note that Bash has a shortcut to to `C:\Windows\System32\bash.exe`.
+This is actually a symlink to `C:\Windows\WinSxS\amd64_microsoft-windows-lxss-bash_31bf3856ad364e35_10.0.14393.351_none_79648c7a5a883c6f\bash.exe` - in case you want to change out the terminal in an IDE (such as WebStorm).

 ## Outline